 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.

-The DSL's are Zoe Loosemore and Vikki Batten and the DDSL is Charlotte Hartley.
-There is a nominated safeguarding governor, Laura Robinson who will take leadership responsibility for safeguarding.
-The Chair of Governors, Richard Veal, will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The DSL's are Zoe Loosemore and Vikki Batten and the DDSL Charlotte Hartley.
+There is a nominated safeguarding governor, Laura Robinson, who will take leadership responsibility for safeguarding.
+The Chair of Governors Simon Haynes will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2022.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.